TRaSH-Guides/Guides/docs/Plex/profiles/index.md

 # Plex Profiles

-!!! note ""
+!!! info
-    Here you will find a collection of profiles you can use with Plex.
+    Here you will find a collection of profiles you only should use if Plex has issues direct playing your media on your devices, these profiles could help but results might vary.

-    Profiles are used if Plex has issues direct playing your media on your devices, these profiles could help but result.
+!!! danger "The profiles aren't tested on the Shield 2019 or newer Chromecast models :warning:"

 ## How to